 Identify

 Early symptoms of scratches include swollen skin and possibly some small scabby bumps.
 If allowed to progress, scabby crusts form on the back of the pastern, often in a line resembling a scratch or scratches.
 It is more common on the hind legs, though it occurs on the front legs as well.
-In general, light colored skin is a little more susceptible than dark skin.
+In general, light-colored skin is a little more susceptible than dark skin.
 The condition can be exacerbated by long “feathers” of hair around the fetlock and pastern which keep the area from drying.
 Left untreated, increased swelling further up the leg, infection and lameness are possible.
 So what can the concerned horse owner do?

 Define